dharmafly/noodle/_posts/2010-01-01-configuration.md

 heading: Configuration
 ---

 Various settings are exposed and can be edited in `lib/config.json`.

     {
+      // Setting to true will log out information to the
+      // terminal

+      "debug":                 true,

       "resultsCacheMaxTime":   3600000,
       "resultsCachePurgeTime": 60480000,
       "resultsCacheMaxSize":   124,